Raise kids who love to read with these ten ideas.

 If you’re already visiting your local library on a semi-regular basis, mix it up by checking out nearby libraries within your network.
 Visiting new libraries can be like a mini-adventure for kids.
 New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not, a new variety of books to explore.

 #7 Go beyond the book

 A great way to show kids that reading is fun is to see theater productions or movies of books you’ve read.
-Seeing a story come to life animates a tale and makes it all the easier to imagine and take in.
+Seeing a story come to life animates a tale, and makes it easier to imagine and understand.

 Anything that will increase your child’s desire to explore and hear stories will inspire them to seek out stories on their own.

 If your child loves a certain author follow them online.
 Many authors have games, giveaways and answer questions about their books online.
 It’s also a great way to see if a favorite author will be visiting a local bookstore near you.
 Kids can also write to their favorite authors to tell them what they liked about their book and ask questions – and who knows – maybe they’ll write back!

 #9 Set up a book club